Smart toothbrushes are very much a thing and this is Colgate’s answer.

 And now for a bit more detail…

-Colgate are a well known brand within the dental health space and a long time manufacturer of toothbrushes.
+Colgate is a well known brand within the dental health space and a long time manufacturer of toothbrushes.
 They have a limited range in the USA compared to the rest of the world.

 Therefore it could be argued that Colgate are behind in their offering, given that the E1 was launched in 2018.